 Need to know about crypto taxes in Germany?
 Cryptocurrency transactions are subject to Income Tax in Germany, but it pays to hodl.
-The German Federal Central Tax Office or Bundeszentralamt für Steuern (BZSt) has set out strict guidelines on how cryptocurrency buying, trading and mining is taxed.
-This guide breaks down everything you need to know about crypto tax in Germany, how much tax you'll pay, how to file crypto taxes and how to avoid crypto tax - legally - all ahead of the 31st October extended deadline.
-Find out more our Kryptowährung Steuer Guide.
+The German Federal Central Tax Office or Bundeszentralamt für Steuern (BZSt) has set out strict guidelines on how cryptocurrency buying, trading, and mining are taxed.
+This guide breaks down everything you need to know about crypto tax in Germany, how much tax you'll pay, how to file crypto taxes, and how to avoid crypto tax - legally - all ahead of the July 31st deadline.
+Find out more in our Kryptowährung Steuer Guide.

 Do you pay cryptocurrency taxes in Germany?

 Yes.
 Crypto is taxed in Germany.
 The BSZt is clear that short-term capital gains from crypto held less than one year and any additional income from crypto - like mining or staking rewards - is subject to Income Tax.

 How much tax do you pay on crypto in Germany?

 The tax rate you'll pay is the same as your regular Income Tax rate - up to 45% plus potentially the 5.5% Solidarity Tax.
 But if you hodl for a year, you'll pay no tax at all on your crypto gains.

 This guide is regularly updated